canonical/launchpad-manual/index.rst

 especially in open-source development.**
 These include build capacities for many different languages and package formats across standard architectures, but also including rising stars such as RISC-V and ARM.
-Launchpad also offers unmet tracking capabilities across issue trackers to seamlessly communicate with upstream projects.
+Launchpad also offers unparalleled tracking capabilities across issue trackers to seamlessly communicate with upstream projects.

 **With its unique features, Launchpad is the right tool for companies,